duronto23/AppointmentBooking/README.md

   * 11:30 - 12:30
 * A sales manager CANNOT be booked for two overlapping slots at the same time.
 For example, if a sales manger has a slot booked at 10:30 - 11:30, then the 11:00 - 12:00 cannot be booked anymore.
 * Customers are matched to sales managers based on specific criteria.
 A slot CANNOT be booked by a customer if the sales manager does not match any of these three criteria:
   * Language.
-Currently we have 2 possible languages: German, English
+German, English need to be supported as of now.
   * Product(s) to discuss.
-Currently we have 2 possible products: SolarPanels, Heatpumps
+SolarPanels, Heatpumps are available products as of now.
   * Internal customer rating.
-Currently we have 3 possible ratings: Gold, Silver, Bronze.
+Customer could have Gold, Silver or Bronze rating.
 * Customers can book one appointment to discuss multiple products.

+---
 ### Requirements

----
 Design and implement a REST endpoint that:
 * Listens for POST requests on this route: `http://localhost:3000/calendar/query`
 * Connects to the provided Postgres database instance